swt30/thesis/chapters/01-introduction/01-introduction.md

 Finally, we have recently\marginnote{
   \Cref{sec:a-water-rich-super-earth}
   \par \noindent "A water-rich super-Earth"
 } had the opportunity to apply these models to a super-Earth with a suspected water detection.
-I present what results we have on this topic.
+I present some initial results, for which my models were used to analyse the planet.
+These include constraints on its structure and some geophysical properties.